DaveMDS/node-red-contrib-tasmota/README.md

 ## Included Nodes

-The installed nodes have more detailed information in the Node-RED info pane shown when the node is selected.
-Below is a quick summary.
+The installed nodes have more detailed information in the Node-RED info pane, shown when the node is selected.
+Below is a quick summary

 ### Tasmota Smitch